 Direct – There will be a delay

-Indirect – I’m afraid there will be a slight delay.
+Indirect – I’m afraid there may be a slight delay.

 Direct – It’s a bad idea

-Indirect – To be honest, I’m not sure it would be a good idea.
+Indirect – To be honest, I’m not sure if that would be a good idea.

-By adjusting your tone, you are more likely to get a more positive response from your reader.
+By adjusting your tone, you are more likely to get a positive response from your reader.

 6. Be positive!

-Look at these words: helpful, good question, agreed, together, useful, I’d be delighted, mutual, opportunity.
+Look at these words: helpful, good question, agreed, together, useful, I will do my best, mutual, opportunity.

 7. Get feedback

-Try and get some feedback on the emails that you write in real life.
-This could be from your English Teacher or someone you know whose English is better than yours.
+Try and get some feedback on the emails that you write.
+This could be from your English Teacher or someone you know whose English is at a good level.

-Study the English in the emails you receive.
+Study the English in any emails you receive.
 If it is a well-written email, look carefully at some of the language used.
-Start your own phrase book and build a bank of phrases from the ones you receive and think would be useful in the future.
+Start your own phrase book by collecting a bank of phrases from what you hear or read all around you; they may be useful in the future.

 Author: Shanthi Cumaraswamy Streat